-- (1)Assuming that the base salary, the annual performance bonus and the all other compensation have been, or will be, paid or granted at the maximum level as provided under our compensation principles and plans (e.g., in relation to the annual performance bonus, assuming a payout of annual incentive bonuses at the maximum payout level of 200%).
-In relation to the long-term incentive compensation, the fair value calculations are based on an assumed achievement of performance targets at 100%; see note 5 below for further information. - (2) Reflects actual base salaries paid to our Executive Management Team. - (3)Reflects actual base salaries paid to, and base salaries for the remaining fiscal year to be paid to, our Executive Management Team, based on base salary levels effective for fiscal year 2016. - (4)Based on individual target award opportunities and maximum payout at 200%.
+(3) Reflects actual base salaries paid to our Executive Management Team members.

+- (4) Reflects actual base salaries paid to, and base salaries for the remaining fiscal year to be paid to, our Executive Management Team members, based on base salary levels effective for fiscal year 2016. - (5) Based on individual target award opportunities and maximum payout at 200%.
 As further described under "Compensation Discussion and Analysis-Annual Performance Bonus," the potential payout ranges from 0% to 200% of the individual target award opportunity.
 Maximum payout is only available upon achievement of superior performance.
-Individual target award opportunities ranged, and will range, between 85% and 120% of the base salary, depending on the level of responsibility. - (5)Based on target amounts and fair value calculations.
+Individual target award opportunities ranged, and will range, between 85% and 120% of the base salary, depending on the level of responsibility. - (6) Based on target amounts and fair value calculations.
 With regard to performance-based long-term incentives such as performance share units, the fair value calculations are based on an assumed achievement of performance targets at 100%.
-The actual number of shares to be allocated under such long-term incentive units will be determined in 2020 depending on performance achievement over a three-year performance cycle and may range between 0-200%.
+The actual number of shares to be allocated under such long-term incentive plans will be determined in 2021 depending on performance achievement over a three-year performance cycle and may range between 0-200%. - (7) Assumes that all compensation has been paid or granted at the maximum level as provided under our compensation principles and plans.
+Mandatory employer-paid social taxes pursuant to applicable law are excluded from the proposed maximum amount.
+In 2016, employer-paid social taxes totaled U.S. \$160,962.